 Tablet device with built-in webcam and speakers, OR

 Smartphone with at least iOS 11 or Android 7.0

 You will also need an internet connection that is at least 10mbps.
 For optimal results, a reliable, high-speed internet connection with a bandwidth of at least 10 mbps will minimize connection issues and provide the best quality.

 What is the SimplePractice Client Portal?

-The SimplePractice Client Portal is a secure and easy way for you to communicate with me, request appointments, sign documents, and pay your appointment fees.
+The SimplePractice Client Portal is a secure and easy way for you to view upcoming appointments, sign documents, and manage billing.

 How do I login to my Client Portal?

 Once I create your client portal, you will receive a welcome email with a link to login.
 Clicking the link will open a new tab in your browser where you’ll automatically get logged in.